 And the good thing about muscles is that it’s a lot denser than fat.

 So even though you’ll be gaining weight, if you are doing the right weight lifting exercises for women then you may even look smaller.
-Because you have the capabilities of adding weight to right placed – AKA your bum 🙂
+Because you have the capabilities of adding weight to the right places – AKA your bum 🙂

 Have I convinced you that you need to start a weight lifting program for women yet?